 Trip was WYLD

-After about a 3.5hr run in the Freeman we made it to our first spot and all three of us started off with a 220g WYLD.
-Within the first minute of being down I get bit and after a decent fight I bring in the first gag of the day that went in the box.
+After a 3.5-hour run on the Freeman, we pulled up to our first spot.
+All three of us started off with the 220g WYLD.
+Within the first minute of dropping, I got bit and landed the first Gag Grouper of the day.
+It went straight in the box.

-I know this might sound like a sales pitch for the WYLD, but it really was just that ridiculous, I know all jigs can catch and that they all have their day, but that being said the jig just performed better than I could've imagined.
-This was my first day really putting it through the paces and seeing how it fished and I hope to have more success with it but only time will tell.
+I know this might sound like a sales pitch for the WYLD, but it really was just that good.
+I know any jig can have its day, but this one fished better than I could’ve expected.
+This was my first time really putting it through its paces, and I’m looking forward to seeing what else it can do.

 Till next time